Guides

 Before your panels and racking are ordered (never mind installed), to avoid damage to your home or business, and potential loss on your investment, it is of the utmost importance to check that your roof is structurally sound and will endure the weight through the lifespan of your panels.

 Roofing material is worth paying attention to, as the type of roof you have may need special attention or to be removed entirely for an installation to be successful.
+Old roofs covered in asbestos, slate tiles, or cedar shingles can cause issues both structurally, aesthetically, and to health and safety.

-Old rooves covered in asbestos, slate tiles, or cedar shingles can cause issues both structurally, aesthetically, and to health and safety; similarly, with old rafters, a solid foundation will ultimately conclude in a solid solar installation.
+Similarly, with old rafters, a solid foundation will ultimately conclude in a solid solar installation.

-Consult with an engineer or building consultant to assess your roof for structural integrity before buying; their experience may save you from making wallet-crushing mistakes.
+Consult with an engineer or building consultant to assess your roof for structural integrity before buying.
+Their experience may save you from making wallet-crushing mistakes.

 6. Choosing the Right Panels and Inverters for You